Darius the Great

-Darius ascended the throne after overthrowing the Achaemenid monarch Bardiya (or Smerdis), who he claimed was in fact an imposter named Gaumata.
-The new king met with rebellions throughout the empire but quelled each of them; a major event of Darius's career described in Greek historiography was his punitive expedition against Athens and Eretria for their participation in the Ionian Revolt.
+Darius ascended the throne after overthrowing the Achaemenid monarch Bardiya (or Smerdis), whom he claimed to be an imposter named Gaumata.
+The new king met with rebellions throughout the empire but quelled each of them.
 Darius organized the empire by dividing it into administrative provinces, each governed by a satrap.
-He organized Achaemenid coinage as a new uniform monetary system, and he made Aramaic a co-official language of the empire alongside Old Persian.
+He organized a new uniform monetary system, and he made Aramaic a co-official language of the empire alongside Old Persian.
 He also put the empire in better standing by improving roads and introducing standard weights and measures.
 Through these changes, the Achaemenid Empire became centralized and unified.
 Darius undertook other construction projects throughout his realm, primarily focusing on Susa, Pasargadae, Persepolis, Babylon, and Egypt.
-He had an inscription carved upon a cliff-face of Mount Behistun to record his conquests, which would later become important evidence of the Old Persian language.
+A trilingual inscription carved upon a cliff-face of Mount Behistun to record his conquests later become a key source for the Old Persian language and decipherment of cuneiform.
+His career is also known from extensive records from Greek historiography, in which he is known for his punitive expedition against Athens and Eretria for their participation in the Ionian Revolt.